dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 4        Jalingo  16.0   2294800.0   Taraba
 ```

-Drop rows based on an obervation threshold.
-By adjusting the `thresh` attribute, we can drop rows where the number of observations in the row are less than the `thresh` value.
+Drop rows based on an observation threshold.
+By adjusting the `thresh` attribute, we can drop rows where the number of observations in the row is less than the `thresh` value.
 ```python
 # drop rows where number of NaN are less than 3
 > my_DF.dropna(thresh=3)